jpoberhauser/dist_comp_final/README.md

 As one can see in the file `DataViz.ipynb`  (and almost expect), one of the most predictive features is the distance from the rim.
-In that notebook, I hvae included the distribution of the response based on that feature.
+In that notebook, I have included the distribution of the response based on that feature.

 Using the following spark modules and helpers to build classifiers with good accuracy and a prediction pipeline: